crickets-and-comb/bfb_delivery_desktop/README.md

 That's a good place to start, but it is recommended to look for updates.

-If you want to install dependencies but be open to updates while avoiding breaking changes, run this:
+If you want to install dependencies with any available updates while avoiding breaking changes, run this:

 ```bash
     npm install